d13co/d13.co/content/posts/redundant-participation-nodes-on-algorand/index.md

 goal account partkeyinfo
 ```

-Your address will be listed under the field "Parent address"
+Your address will be listed under the field "Parent address".

 **3) Rinse and repeat on your other node(s).**

-## Fin
+## Ready to go online

+That was it for the installation part.

-That was it!
-After you issue a key registration transaction and a couple hundreds rounds pass by, your nodes will be participating in Algorand consensus with high availability.
+**Now issue a key registration transaction** and wait a couple hundreds rounds, and your nodes will be participating in Algorand consensus with high availability.

-If you are running a participation node, monitoring it with a free [Metrika.co account](https://app.metrika.co/algorand/alerts/subscriptions) is a must.
-They will email you if your node(s) are not participating as expected.

-_If you are looking for a tool to issue keyreg transactions without uploading your spending keys to a node, [algotools.org](https://algotools.org/) has a "participation key" section that allows you to sign with Pera or Defly.
-Always doublecheck the parameters when signing._
+{{< callout emoji="✏️" text="If you need a tool to issue keyreg transactions without uploading your private (spending) keys to a node, [algotools.org](https://algotools.org/) has a \"participation key\" section that allows you to sign with Pera or Defly.
+Always doublecheck the parameters  on your wallet when signing." >}}

+{{< callout emoji="ℹ️" text="If you are running a participation node, monitoring it with a free [Metrika.co account](https://app.metrika.co/algorand/alerts/subscriptions) is a must.
+They will email you if your account is not participating as expected." >}}